LSSTDESC/gen3_workflow/python/desc/gen3_workflow/bps/wms/parsl/README.md

 Note that parsl requires a running python instance, so the `bps submit` command will continue running as long as the underlying pipeline is executing.

 ### Running a Pipeline from the Python prompt
 Since Parsl requires an active python instance, running pipelines usually works better doing so from a python prompt.
-There's a helper function to enable that from the python prompt:
+There's a helper function to enable that:
 ```
 >>> from desc.gen3_workflow.bps.wms.parsl import start_pipeline